pixelsmasher13/linefox/README.md

 ## Memory architecture

-Most agents (ReAct, OpenAI function-calling, Claude tool use) accumulate every tool-call observation in a growing message thread.
+Most agents (Claude Code, OpenAI Codex, OpenClaw, Browser Use) accumulate every tool-call observation in a growing message thread.
 By step 30 you're paying to re-send every page you scraped, every click you confirmed, every terminal output you've ever seen — context that mostly mattered for one or two steps and is now just bloat.
 That's why long tasks get expensive and start to drift.

 Linefox doesn't show the agent its history as a thread.
 Each turn, three **bounded** streams feed in plus one cached prompt: